-Open docks without predetermined docking positions, are best suited to a combination of several bumper sizes and placements (Fig.3).
-When using 36” horizontal dock bumpers maximum spacing should be 24” between units with a minimum of 5” on centers (Fig.6).
+Open docks without predetermined docking positions, are best suited to a combination of bumper sizes and placements (Fig.3).
+When using 36” horizontal dock bumpers maximum spacing should be 24” between units with a minimum of 5” on center (Fig.6).

 Refrigerated Doors (with or without dock shelters)

-Refrigerated doors generally require a, solid one-piece construction, bumper for a complete seal around the truck and dock (Fig. 7).
-The same applies to doors sealed to maintain temperatures (Similiar results can also be acheived with overlapping angles see (Fig .5).
+Refrigerated doors generally require a bumper for a complete seal around the truck and dock (Fig. 7).
+The same applies to doors sealed to maintain temperatures.
 With shelters, the rubber surface of the bumper must extend under the vertical members of the Shelter pad to complete the seal.

 Portable Dock Plates

 Effectively use your dock plate by centering a 36” bumper below the door opening, this allows for simple plate insertion even when a truck is already docked.
 Allow space for your plate legs and mount vertical bumpers at the desired distances on either side.